 Fromme was a child performer, touring with a song and dance troop called the Westchester Lariats.
 In high school she was a member of Athenian Honor Society, and she was a member of Girls Athletic Club.
 Fromme also attended drama class where she met Phil Hartman, who later gained fame on shows like Saturday Night Live and the Simpsons.

 After Manson was convicted, Fromme moved to San Francisco to be closer to Manson who at this time was serving time in San Quentin.
-Fromme kept in touch with her “brothers and sisters” in jail, but she was not permitted to see Manson.
-Around this time she started to write a book about the Family which would be released in 2018.
+Fromme kept in touch with her brothers and sisters in jail, but she was not permitted to see Manson.
+Around this time she started to write a book about the Manson family which would be released in 2018.

 Order Of The Rainbow / ATWA

 Fromme was handed a life sentence after pointing a gun at former President Gerald Ford in 1975.
-Throughout her years in prison Fromme corresponded with Manson, and she was one of the followers who didn’t denounce Manson.
+Throughout her years in prison Fromme corresponded with Manson, and she was one of the few who didn’t denounce Manson.